BuzzFeed: Podcasts

 In January 2017, BuzzFeed's user-generated community content accumulated 100 million views.

-In February 2019, BuzzFeed News voted to unionise, following major layoffs.
+In February 2019, BuzzFeed News voted to unionize, following major layoffs.
 A dispute between BuzzFeed's upper executives and the union began when the executives failed to show up to a meeting.

 Technology and social media

 BuzzFeed receives the majority of its traffic by creating content that is shared on social media websites.
 BuzzFeed works by judging their content on how viral it will become, operating in a "continuous feedback loop" where all of its articles and videos are used as input for its sophisticated data operation.
 The site continues to test and track their custom content with an in-house team of data scientists and an external-facing "social dashboard".
 Using an algorithm dubbed "Viral Rank" created by Jonah Peretti and Duncan Watts, the company uses this formula to let editors, users, and advertisers try many different ideas, which maximizes distribution.
 Staff writers are ranked by views on an internal leaderboard.
 In 2014, BuzzFeed received 75% of its views from links on social media outlets such as Pinterest, Twitter, and Facebook.